-We can therefore know by certainty that this visible and tangible getik has been created from an invisible and intangible menok, and there is no doubt that it will come back from visibility and tangibility to the invisibility and intangibility of the same ."menok the most mature and perfect aspect (the fruit) of Spirit.
-It differs, however, also from the views implied by too simple a creationistic monotheism inasmuch as it seems to admit not only "one" personal God and His immediate creation, but various stages of .Being Regarding the first point we refer the reader to a text() in which it is clearly stated that the terrestrial world (getik) is higher in dignity than paradise (vahisht), because it is in this terrestrial, embodied, visible, and tangible world only that the battle against the powers of Evil can be fought and won...a struggle that makes it possible for the ".soul "to strive with his thought (ahang...menishn) towards Beatitude
+We can therefore know by certainty that this visible and tangible getik has been created from an invisible and intangible menok, and there is no doubt that it will come back from visibility and tangibility to the invisibility and intangibility of the same ."menok

+W e see from this passage that this Mazdaic dualism differs from the Platonic and the most mature and perfect aspect (the fruit) of Spirit.
+It differs, however, also from the views implied by too simple a creationistic monotheism inasmuch as it seems to admit not only "one" personal God and His immediate creation, but various stages of .Being

-W e see from this passage that this Mazdaic dualism differs from the Platonic and Gnostic dualism chiefly in the sense that for it matter and the world are in no way an ,"inferior" stage of Being.
+Gnostic dualism chiefly in the sense that for it matter and the world are in no way an , "inferior" stage of Being.
 On the contrary, Matter is, in a sense

-.P.J de Menasce, Ed., p. ٩٢...٩۴ - ١
+.P.J de Menasce, Ed., p.
+47...49 -1